m-i-n-a-r/mongo4it/README.md

 ## Special thanks

-Kudos to the MongoDB Team for helping us and for the Hackaton itself!
+Kudos to the MongoDB Team for helping us and for the Hackathon itself!
+Please note: all the credentials you may find inside are now expired or invalid, so don't mind them.